Jeffrey28/Model-Based-MARL/README.md

 1. DMPO (Our method)
 2. DPPO (Decentralized PPO)
 4. CPPO (Centralized PPO)
-3. IA2C
 5. IC3Net

 * radius and radius_q:
-    * The observable radius of p should be 1.
+    * The observable radius of p should be 1-5.
     * The V of each agent predicts the local reward.

 ## Environments:
 CACC Catchup, Slowdown.
 Ring Attenuation.
 Figure Eight.
+ATSC Grid

 ## Interface: